gautamsonpitale17/BuildIn30Days/InvisiClean/README.md

 # InvisiClean  (Project 25/30)

-InvisiClean is a lightweight web app that helps you remove hidden or invisible Unicode characters from text or code.
+InvisiClean is a simple web app that helps you remove hidden or invisible Unicode characters from text or code.
 It’s perfect for cleaning copy-pasted code, text from PDFs, or documents that may contain invisible characters that can cause issues.

 Features:
 - Detects and removes hidden Unicode characters like: